European-XFEL/Karabo/doc/library/concept_data_logging.rst

     These files are in ASCII text format and all properties of a device are stored subsequently in a single table.

-    Additionally, an entry of the appended entry's index is maintained in an *archive_index* file each time a new log file is created or an existing one is reopened.
+    An entry of the appended entry's index is maintained in an *archive_index.txt* file each time a new log file is created or an existing one is reopened.

+    A file named *archive.last* stores the last index used as a suffix for naming the configuration changes files of the device.

-    Finally, schema updates to the device are stored in a *archive_schema* file while saves the XML serialized schema, alongside timestamp and train id information.
+    Finally, schema updates to the device are stored in a *archive_schema.txt* file while saves the XML serialized schema, alongside timestamp and train id information.